VOLO Software Development Outsourcing Company's Blog

 2. Rehost

-Choosing this method, you agree to move your existing software to a new infrastructure with no (or very few) modifications of the code, features, or functionalities.
+Choosing this method of application modernization, you agree to move your existing software to a new infrastructure with no (or very few) modifications of the code, features, or functionalities.
 The new environment can be either physical, virtual, or cloud.

 Rehosting is yet another quick and low-risk way of updating your legacy software.
 Through rehosting, your business will not undergo changes or end up with unexpected “side effects” since the system operations will not be put on halt for long periods.